 Danielle joined Watsi on December 17th, 2015.
-Seven years ago, Danielle joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Danielle's most recent donation supported Gianna, a 4 year old girl from Kenya, to fund surgery to help her birth condition so she can grow up stronger.
+Eight years ago, Danielle joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Danielle's most recent donation supported Poe, a 28-year-old loving mother from Burma, to fund a C-section to safely bring her third baby into the world.

 Danielle has funded healthcare for 99 patients in 14 countries.